Featured golden-pack route

 Transition before route choice

-The example above shows what a real England agreement looks like.
+The example above shows the Premium tenancy agreement and the supporting pack that sits around it.
 The next question is whether you want to rely on a static template file or move into a guided route that keeps the agreement structure, supporting documents, and tenancy setup aligned.

 Default next step after the preview

-Choose Premium when you still have a normal residential let but want broader wording around access, repairs, keys, guarantors, and day-to-day management from day one.
+Choose Premium when you want the tenancy agreement shown on this page: fuller wording around access, repairs, keys, utilities, hand-back, guarantors, and day-to-day management from day one.

 Branch only when the facts demand it